chenblair/sight2sound/README.md

 ## Team
 + shguan10
++ 17zhangw
++ unbrace3
++ ramvenkat98
-+ wz2
++ imjal

 ## Acknowledgements
 We would like to acknowledge the following sources:
-* 3Brown1Blue (an awesome youtube channel that made a great video on the Hilbert curve and its potential use in mapping visual space to audio space.
+* 3Brown1Blue (an awesome youtube channel that made a [great video](https://www.youtube.com/watch?v=3s7h2MHQtxc) on the Hilbert curve and its potential use in mapping visual space to audio space).
+* Build18 board and sponsers.
+[Build18](https://build18.herokuapp.com/) is the 4.5-day hackathon in which we completed this project.
+The hackathon provided us with funding for building materials, space for working, and snacks to keep us going.
+* minerscale for open-sourcing initial (if extremely inefficient) [code](https://github.com/minerscale/sight-as-sound).